 Private lunar lander returns U.S. to the moon 50 years later.
 Here's what to know

-The U.S. just landed its first commercial mission on the surface of the moon.
-On Thursday, the robotic probe known as Odysseus successfully touched down near the lunar south pole.
+The U.S. just landed a commercial mission on the surface of the moon, nailing its first lunar landing in more than 50 years.

+The robotic probe known as Odysseus successfully touched down near the lunar south pole at 6:23 p.m.
+ET on Thursday.

-The spacecraft was built by the Houston-based company Intuitive Machines.
-It took off from Florida last week aboard a SpaceX Falcon 9 rocket.
+It's also the first spacecraft made by a private company to pull off a moon landing.
+The spacecraft, built by the Houston-based company Intuitive Machines,took off from Florida last week aboard a SpaceX Falcon 9 rocket.
 The IM-1 mission is one of several that NASA has purchased from private companies as part of its Commercial Lunar Payload Services (CLPS) program.

+NASA Administrator Bill Nelson hailed the feat as the "landing of a lifetime."

+"Today is a day that shows the power and promise of NASA's commercial partnerships," he said.

 The space agency is paying a fixed price of a little over $100 million for this mission — a relative bargain when it comes to space exploration.
 On board are several NASA experiments that will be used to study the environment around the lander and to develop some new technologies for future landings.